 Other Substances Used

-For a person who abuses additional substances in addition to cocaine, the danger can be significantly greater.
-For example, taking cocaine while drinking produces a drug in the body called cocaethylene.
-This substance is significantly more dangerous than either substance by itself.
+For a person who uses additional substances in addition to cocaine, the danger can be significantly greater—for example, taking cocaine while drinking alcohol produces cocaethylene in the body, a substance that is significantly more dangerous than either substance by itself.
 It stays in the body longer than cocaine and has a higher risk for seizure, liver damage, compromised immune system and immediate death.

 The method of ingestion is another important factor in how long it will take for cocaine to leave your system.

-If you inject cocaine, you may get a very fast high that lasts for a shorter period of time, which means the substance leaves the body faster.
-When someone injects cocaine, the peak concentration in the body occurs within five to ten minutes.
+If you inject cocaine, you may get a very fast high that lasts for a shorter period of time, because the substance will peak faster and leave the body faster.
+When someone injects cocaine, the peak concentration in the body occurs within 5–10 minutes.

 It’s important to remember that even after cocaine is eliminated, the body produces active metabolites from the cocaine that can still create effects and be detected for a long period after use.

 What to Expect During a Cocaine Drug Test